 1. Take Down the Decorations

 Diwali is a much-awaited festival of the year.
 It is a festival of lights and dazzling the home with some extraordinary decorations.
-People across India make an extraordinary effort when it comes to Diwali decorations.
-They decorate their home with several décor items such as paper colorful lightings, store-bout décor items, homemade décor items, creative rangoli, flower garlands, colorful paper strings, designer lanterns, string lights, diyas, and candles.
+People across India make an extraordinary effort for Diwali decorations.
+They decorate their home with several décor items, such as paper colorful lightings, store-bout décor items, homemade décor items, creative rangoli, flower garlands, colorful paper strings, designer lanterns, string lights, diyas, and candles.

 3. Mop the House Clean

 You have done brooming your home.
 You have finished a big assignment indeed.
 After brooming has been done, what’s next?
 Mopping the floor is required to make it clean.
 Floor stains are common and visible during Diwali.
 Your floors may be stained from Diwali Diya spills, rangoli colors, and specks of dust.

 So, it is imperative to mop the floors really well to make your home neat and clean.
 If you have burnt crackers on your roof or just outside the home, then you may find cracker stains on the floors.
 So, you also need to clean the same.
 And brooming and mopping are the best ways to do the same.
 I recommend using a liquid cleaner and a mop to clean your house.